why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/best_of_post.md

 For a terminal application we recommend to stick to the one provided by your desktop environment.
 Users interested in having a collapsible, HUD-like terminal can turn to the excellent _Yakuake_ terminal, based on KDE's _Konsole_.

 ### (KDE Plasma only) Disable Discover notifications
 On Tumbleweed software are better installed using the official package manager, at your own pace (although we recommend updating at least once a month) using either a terminal or Yast.
-This means that Discover update notifications will fee annoying at best, and will push to frantically update even in cases where you'd want to postpone updating for a couple of days or weeks.
+This means that Discover update notifications will feel annoying at best, and will push to frantically update even in cases where you'd want to postpone updating for a couple of days or weeks.
 To regain your peace of mind:

 Go to _Plasma settings_ > _Notification_ > _Applications: Configure_ > Select _Discover_ in the list > Untick as many boxes as you need.